Jimmy Knapp

-James Knapp (29 September 1940 – 13 August 2001) was a British trades unionist.
+James Knapp (29 September 1940 – 13 August 2001) was a British trade unionist.
 He was successively General Secretary of the National Union of Railwaymen (NUR) from 1983, and then of the merged National Union of Rail, Maritime and Transport Workers (RMT) from 1990 to his death in 2001.
 He served on the executive board of the International Transport Workers' Federation from 1983 to 2001, the General Council of the Trades Union Congress from 1983 to 2001, and was President of the Trades Union Congress in 1994.

 Early and private life

 Knapp was born into a railway family in Hurlford, Ayrshire one of two boys.

 He was educated at Hurlford primary school and Kilmarnock Academy.
 He learned his politics at a Socialist Sunday school.

 He was distinguished by his broad Scottish accent and his height, standing 6'4" tall.
 He married Sylvia Florence Yeomans in 1965 and together they had a daughter.
 He married his second wife Eva Leigh, shortly before he died.

 He loved football and supported Kilmarnock FC and Crystal Palace FC.

 He lived in West Wickham, and died of cancer in the Bromley, Greater London, aged 60.
 He was survived by his second wife Eva, his first wife Sylvia and their daughter Fiona.
 He was the last person in Britain to have a full railway funeral in honour of the work he had done, and was carried from London to Glasgow by train with a piper to pipe him on and off the train at either end for burial in Hurlford in August 2001.